eteran/nedit-ng/README.md

   example: "[Shift]Ctrl + F" meaning that the shift is optional and will alter the behavior of the shortcut.
 I am not aware of a way to do this using Qt, short of making a completely custom menu system.
+* NEdit has several points of customization which are controlled by XResource files.
+I intend to create a new dialog for these "advanced" options.

 Version 1.0's goal is to be a nearly 1:1 port of the original NEdit.
 Once that is complete some post 1.0 goals are already planned: